sadikovi/octohaven/README.md

 $ bin/compile.sh
 ```

 To run tests execute command below.
-Be aware, that tests use db `15` of Redis instance, so you use
+Be aware, that tests use db `15` of Redis instance, thus if
-it for something else, change value to some other in `bin/test.sh`
+you use it for something else, change value to some other in `bin/test.sh`, as tests call `flush()`
+for test db.
 ```shell
 # run Python tests
 $ bin/test.sh